shimaowo/rocket/README.md

 The library was developed because existing solutions were too inflexible, too slow, or came as a part of a larger dependency (for example boost::signals and boost::signals2).

+## Fork notes

+The original project is not setup well for inclusion with any package managers or build configuration systems, including cmake, despite having a CMakeLists.txt.

+This fork:
+- Moves all #defines requiring user editing to cmake options
+- Renames the existing option to avoid global collisions
+- Creates an interface library target and alias, with proper include directories
+- Restructures the project to be friendly to external projects
+- Allows for standard scoped includes, ie `#include <rocket/rocket.hpp>`

+I also included a PR fix from the original repo to address concerns in c++20.

+I did **not** create an install interface for cmake, however.

 ## Design goals

 1. Efficiency.
 The library takes special care to not use cache unfriendly code (such as calling virtual methods) unless absolutely necessary.